Double Danger (1938 film): Reception

 "A mild crook melodrama..." was how Harrison's Reports described the picture, saying it lacked excitement and suspense, and called the story "far-fetched."
 Photoplay was more kind to the film, finding it "fascinating", and they particularly enjoyed the performances of Preston Foster and Whitney Bourne.
 The Motion Picture Herald gave the film a good review, feeling the satirical edge to the piece gave an unusual and pleasing angle to a crime a drama.
-They applauded Lew Landers' restraint as a director, which kept the film's comedy from becoming to broad, and they also gave credit to the screenplay of Arthur Horman and J. Robert Bren, which they felt had a nice balance of suspense, humor, romance and satire.
+They applauded Lew Landers' restraint as a director, which kept the film's comedy from becoming too broad, and they also gave credit to the screenplay of Arthur Horman and J. Robert Bren, which they felt had a nice balance of suspense, humor, romance and satire.
 Motion Picture Daily also gave Double Danger a favorable review, enjoying its mixture of comedy, suspense, and romance.
 They highlighted Landers' direction, and complimented the acting corps, especially Cecil Kellaway and Samuel Hinds.
 While they found the storyline weak, The Film Daily thought the film was enjoyable, with good comedic and action sequences.
 They credited Landers with a good directorial stint, and singled out the performances of Foster, Bourne, Hinds as laudable, and also complimented the work of Paul Guilfoyle, Donald Meek, and Arthur Lake.